jajimenez/userconf/README.md

 ## How to install

-We can install UserConf through PIP:
+We can install UserConf in the following ways:

 ### Install from PyPI (Python Package Index)